A National Estuarine Research Reserve

 - The area waterward of the mean high shoreline of the lower Connecticut River from approximately Lord Cove south to the area described in a., above.

 Connecticut submitted a site nomination to the National Oceanographic and Atmospheric Administration (NOAA) on of January 3, 2019.
 In September 2019, we were informed by NOAA that the proposed site was approved to move on to the next stages of the designation process, which will involve completing a Draft and Final Environmental Impact Statement (EIS) and Management Plan.
 During the course of 2020 and 2021, DEEP and partners from UConn, Sea Grant, and CT Audubon Society will be conducting meetings to solicit input for these elements.

 Public Scoping Meeting

-A virtual public meeting to solicit input on the required EIS process for the proposed Connecticut NERR will be held on Tuesday, August 4, 2020 from 7:00 to 9:00 PM EDT.
+A virtual public meeting to solicit input on the required EIS process for the proposed Connecticut NERR was held on Tuesday, August 4, 2020.
 View the Scoping Meeting Announcement and the DEEP & Federal Register Public Notices for details.